Last modified September 09, 2021

 We may also use the information gathered to perform statistical analysis of user behavior and survey responses to evaluate and improve the Service.
 We may link some of this information to personally identifiable information for internal purposes or to improve your experience with the Service.

-WHEN DOES TRIPOD DISCLOSE INFORMATION TO THIRD PARTIES?
+WHEN DOES EDELEMENTS DISCLOSE INFORMATION TO THIRD PARTIES?

 We may provide a summary report of user’s survey responses with the School that provides such users with access to use the Service.
 Such summaries will not include any PII of any student survey participant.